Low-rank matrix recovery with non-quadratic loss: projected gradient method and regularity projection oracle: Discussion

 In this paper, we identify the regularity projection oracle as the key component of solving many interesting problems under RGLM.
 We develop efficient algorithm that converges linearly and globally.
 Furthermore, we show state-of-art statistical recovery bounds in concrete RGLM problems.
-We expect that our algorithm and theoretical framework are broadly applicable to other low-rank problems with non-quadratic loss, such as matrix completion with general exponential family response \cite{lafond2015low}, and multinomial sampling scheme as those in \cite{kallus2020dynamic,oh2015collaboratively}.
+Here we lay out a few interesting future directions. \newcontent{ \begin{itemize} \item \textbf{Models beyond RGLM.} We expect that our algorithm and theoretical framework are broadly applicable to other low-rank problems with non-quadratic loss, such as matrix completion with general exponential family response \cite{lafond2015low}, and multinomial sampling scheme as those in \cite{kallus2020dynamic,oh2015collaboratively}. \item \textbf{The choice of $t_0$.} Even though our theory requires $t_0$ to be finite, we found that setting $t_0$ to be infinity still works in our experiments.
+Empirically, this is due to the fact that the iterate becomes very low rank even though the averaging step is performed in every iteration.
+Also, empirically, we found that setting $t_0=1$, i.e., AVPG is reduced to PG, does not affect the performance of the algorithm, even though our theory requires $t_0 = \bigO(\condn \log \condn)$.
+It is interesting to theoretically explain why PG is still effective in the RGLM setting. \item \textbf{Overcoming stationary point by larger stepsize.} We found that in the experiment performed in Figure \ref{fig:wmclargermatrixplot}, even though IHT stays at the nonoptimal stationary point while AVPG is able to get rid of it.
+Empirically, IHT with a larger stepsize is actually able to escape the fixed point $M_0$. \end{itemize} }